Zach Villa

-Zach Villa (born March 17, 1987) is an American actor, singer, songwriter, dancer, and musician.
+Zach Villa (born March 17, 1987) is an American actor and musician.
 Villa was born in Clinton, Iowa.
 He is best known for his role as real-life serial killer Richard Ramirez in the ninth season of the FX anthology horror series American Horror Story, titled American Horror Story: 1984, and his artistic experience through the band Cylvia.
 Villa plays piano, drums, bass, guitar, and violin.

 Personal life

 He was born to Mexican parents in Clinton, Iowa.
 In January 2015, Villa and his bandmate Evan Rachel Wood announced they were engaged.
 Their band was called Rebel and a Basketcase.
 The couple ended their engagement in September 2017.